Welcome! Today I'm going to show you how to Make/Start your RSPS!

 Let us begin!
 I will put these in steps to make it easier.

 Step 1 Downloading winRar

 To start off, we'll download Winrar.
-Winrar is a program in which you can use to extract files from .rar format, you may download it here: [Only registered and activated users can see links. ]
+Winrar is a program in which you can use to extract files from .rar format, you may download it here: WinRAR archiver, a powerful tool to process RAR and ZIP files

 Look for this